Greta Magnusson-Grossman: Los Angeles Modernism

 In 1940, in the midst of World War II, she left Sweden and moved with her husband to Los Angeles where they opened the Magnussen-Grossman Studio on Rodeo Drive.
 The studio focused on furniture and lighting design and sold to several well-known furniture companies such as Sherman Bertram, Martin Brattrud, Cal-Mode and Barker Brothers' Modern Shop.
 Her furniture is characterized by its unique mixture of materials and slender proportions.
 Her work attracted Hollywood clientele, and she designed interiors for stars such as Greta Garbo and Ingrid Bergman.

 Through the 1960s, she was a prominent figure in the experimental architecture world, and was influenced by European Modernists and the Bauhaus, including Walter Gropius and Ludwig Mies van der Rohe.
 In 1943, her split-level house in Beverly Hills was the first project that allowed Grossman to act as both interior designer and architect.
 The house was a major breakthrough for her as an architect and was featured in John Entenza's influential magazine Arts & Architecture.
 Her houses were on the smaller side, around 1,500 square feet, and were carefully crafted using materials like wood and glass.
 Her work reflected both the International Style of fellow European emigres such as Rudolph Schindler and Richard Neutra, with the airy, open-plan housing of the Case Study program architects, such as Craig Ellwood, the Eameses, and Pierre Koenig.
 Between 1949 and 1959 she designed fourteen houses in Los Angeles.
 Grossman became known for building homes on "difficult plots", lots under 1,500 square feet with difficult landscapes on hillsides.
 She later worked with influential Southern California designers such as Garrett Eckbo.

 Of her sixteen built projects, fourteen of the houses were located in Los Angeles, one was in San Francisco and one was in her native Sweden.

 In 1950, MoMa awarded Grossman with the Good Design award for her Cobra lamp.

 Grossman was a professor and lecturer at UCLA in Furniture Design between 1957 and 1963.

+Final years

+In 1966, Grossman retired from the architectural scene in Los Angeles and moved with her husband to a house she designed in Encinitas, just north of San Diego.
+She spent the last 30 years of her life living in relative obscurity and painting landscapes.